 They are a sublime addition to salad dressings, adding just the right amount of oomph.
 I especially like it in a quinoa salad – this Moroccan quinoa salad is a good one to mix a bit of preserved lemon into.

 Try a bit of the rind blended into a vinaigrette, or chopped up and added to homemade hummus (especially with herbs blended in).
-I often mix both lemon zest and preserved lemon into my simple lemony pasta, with just a little olive oil and garlic for an easy weeknight dinner.
+I often mix both lemon zest and preserved lemon into something like this quick spinach pasta.

 Add it to yogurt or vegan labneh for an easy dip, especially mixed with chopped herbs.
 Or, stir through some chopped rind with rice or another grain to serve as a side.